Slow Cooker Broccoli Cheese Soup

 This post may contain affiliate links.
 Please read our disclosure policy.

-Broccoli Cheese Soup is the perfect slow cooker meal for cold weather days.
-Your whole family is sure to enjoy this cheesy soup that’s packed with fresh broccoli florets and carrots.
-Add this broccoli cheese soup to your next meal plan for an irresistible soup everyone will love.
+Slow Cooker Broccoli Cheese Soup is the perfect slow cooker meal for cold weather days.
+Your whole family is sure to enjoy this cheesy soup that’s packed with fresh broccoli florets, carrots and creamy cheese.

 Broccoli adds the perfect touch to crock pot meals, and if you’re looking for unique ways to cook with it, try my Chicken Broccoli Stuffing Casserole or my Slow Cooker Cheesy Broccoli Chicken.